 We have prepared a list of “red flags” that you should watch out for before investing your hard-earned cash.

 - No relevant pictures of their mining hardware and data center: All legitimate cloud mining companies are able to provide you with details of their data center and even pictures of all the bitcoin miners that they have.
 Some even go so far as to provide proof of their electricity consumption.
-Although its easy to fake pictures, it should be even easier for a company to walk into their data center and record a video of all the equipment running, and take a few pictures to proof its existence.
+Although it’s easy to fake pictures, it should be even easier for a company to walk into their data center and record a video of all the equipment running, and take a few pictures to prove its existence.

 - Public mining address: No public bitcoin mining address or no user selectable pool.
 When you buy hashing power from a cloud mining company, you should be able to direct the hashing power to a mining pool of your choosing.
 The cloud mining company should also have a public mining address that proves that they are mining bitcoin on the network, and they should be able to sign blocks to prove they own an address.
 If they cannot do this, they are very likely a scam.

 - Unlimited processing power: The amount of GH/s you can sell is limited by the amount of mining hardware you have in the data center.
 Getting more hardware in order to sell more GH/s takes a long time to order, arrive and deploy.
 Legit mining companies will have limitations on the amount of GH/s they can sell and will make public how much they have (provably) access to, and how much has been sold.
-Any company that doesn’t limit sales or make public how much hashrate they sold vs what they have deployed should be considered highly suspicious.
+Any company that doesn’t limit sales or makes public how much hashrate they sold vs what they have deployed should be considered highly suspicious.

 - Cloud mining Ponzi and pyramid schemes: Frauds set aside funds and use initial funds from clients to make payouts to again give an illusion of respectability and honesty that then will generate more clients.
 They show a Bitcoin address that they make payouts from that is verifiable.
 One day the address stops paying.